microsoft/vscode-docs/blogs/2022/03/28/increase-productivity-with-containers.md

 ## What’s next?

 As developers, we want to spend more time developing software and less time on headache-inducing configuration.
 Trends in the industry can, and should, be used to empower developers to increase their productivity.
-We’ve seen how containers and the cloud can take us to the next level – what do you think could be the next step in making our lives even easier?
+We’ve explored how containers and the cloud can take us to the next level, and you can [get started with the Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers) to see for yourself.
+Now, what do you think could be the next step in making our lives even easier?